Trump, in push to reopen schools amid coronavirus outbreak, vows 'pressure' on governors

 He said that the COVID-19 death rate was down “ten-fold” thanks to promising therapeutics.
 “We will put out the fires as they come up but we have to open up our schools,” Trump said.

+Health and Human Services Secretary Alex Azar added that the U.S. mortality rate for coronavirus was “among the lowest if not the lowest in the developed world.”

+“We have the tools to reopen schools,” Azar added.
+“We’re at a very different place now than when we were 2 or 3 months ago.”

-Trump pointed to the American Academy of Pediatrics, which was represented at the event and repeatedly has urged officials to let students be physically present at school.
+Trump pointed to the American Academy of Pediatrics (AAP), which was represented at the event and repeatedly has urged officials to let students be physically present at school.

 TRUMP ADMINISTRATION VOWS TO WORK 'HAND IN HAND' WITH LOCAL GOVERNORS TO REOPEN SCHOOLS